How To Choose a Virtual Bookkeeper for Your Business

-When hiring a virtual bookkeeping service for your business, you have to understand which accounting tasks you want to outsource now and which services you might need when your business scales.
-Most importantly, you have to shop around and evaluate your options based on different factors, such as a bookkeeper’s fees, the accounting software they use, and how they will communicate with you to work on your books.
+We’ll walk you through how to choose an online bookkeeper.
+You have to understand which accounting tasks you want to outsource now and which services you might need when your business scales.
+Most importantly, you have to shop around and evaluate your options based on different factors, such as the bookkeeper’s fees, the accounting software they use, and how they will communicate with you to work on your books.

 Step 1: Determine Which Services You Currently Need

 First, think about how much work you want to do yourself and what can be outsourced easily based on your situation.
-For instance, if you’re a freelancer or sole proprietor, you might need to outsource tax filing and catch-up bookkeeping to a company like Bench or check out our guide to the best online bookkeeping services for freelancers.
-If you’re a medium-sized or large company needing to outsource payroll, you might consider Bookkeeper360.
+For instance, if you’re a freelancer or sole proprietor, you might need to outsource tax filing and catch-up bookkeeping to a company, like those in our guide to the best online bookkeeping services for freelancers.
+If you’re a midsize or large company needing to outsource payroll, you might consider Bookkeeper360, which earned a spot in our roundup of the leading online bookkeeping services.

 Step 2: Decide Which Services You Might Need in the Future

 As your business grows, so will its needs, and you don’t want to have to change your bookkeeper when you scale.
-That’s why it’s important to identify a bookkeeper or a company that can grow with you, such as Bookkeeper.com, which offers full-service bookkeeping at flexible plans based on the size and needs of your business.
-Services that you may find yourself needing in the future include payroll and human resources (HR) management, tax filing and advisory services, and chief financial officer (CFO) advisory services.
+That’s why it’s important to identify a bookkeeper or a company that can grow with you, such as Bookkeeper.com, which offers full-service bookkeeping with flexible plans based on the size and needs of your business (read our review of Bookkeeper.com).

 Step 3: Evaluate Your Prospective Virtual Bookkeepers